 Both Remote radios (Remote1 and Remote2) can hear the Master radio speak but the two Remote radios cannot hear each other since they are using the same frequency.
 So both Remote radios could hear what the Master is saying but only the Master radio will be able to hear what each Remote radio is saying.
 Only one Remote radio can speak to the Master radio at a time.
 So if Remote1 comes out of the Standby Mode into Transmit mode, the Master radio will be able to hear Remote1 speak.
 The Remote2 radio will not be able to hear what Remote1 said, but Remote2 will be able to hear what the Master says to Remote1.
 When Remote1 is done speaking, they should go into the Standby Mode so that if Remote2 needs to speak to the Master, Remote2 can go into Transmit mode and speak with the Master radio.

-My Team Talks is a system that can be used with 2-4 people in a full-duplex environment.
+My Team Talks is a Bluetooth system made by Sena that can be used with 2-4 people in a full-duplex environment.
 Each headset is sold individually and comes with the headset, boom microphone, mini microphone, a USB power and data cable, a stereo audio cable and a set of rubber earpads.
 A minimum of two headsets are required to make a system.

 The headset uses Bluetooth 3.0 technology for the intercom mode which allows you to communicate between headsets.
 The headset weights about 4.25 ounces and all the electronics are built into the headset.
 These headsets sit comfortably on your ears and have a headband that wraps around the back of your head/neck.